andresdiegolanda/edc-minimal-poc/README.md

 1. **Start here**: Run the connector and explore the Management API
 2. **Next**: Read `SampleDataExtension.java` to understand assets, policies, and contracts
 3. **Then**: Try creating your own asset via the API
-4. **Finally**: Set up a second connector and practice negotiating contracts between them
+4. **Advanced**: Run two connectors and test catalog queries between them

 ### Key EDC Concepts to Master: